Close Banner

 Rooms come with a mini-fridge, high-speed internet Wi-Fi service, a coffee maker and more.
 We love the little details, such as the double sinks and Mickey's glove-covered hands holding the lights in the bathroom.

-The rooms are the same no matter which tower you stay in.
-Frontierland Tower is closest to Pixar Place Hotel and Disney California Adventure.
+The rooms are the same no matter which tower you stay in when it comes to Frontierland, Adventureland and Fantasyland Tower.
+Frontierland Tower is closest to Pixar Place Hotel.
 Adventureland Tower is closest to Downtown Disney.
-The Fantasyland Tower is where the lobby and bellhop is located.
-The Discovery Tower is where the DVC rooms are located.
-It is closest to the pools.
+The Fantasyland Tower is where the lobby and bellhop are located.

 Villas at Disneyland Hotel

-A new Disney Vacation Club Villas location opened at the Disneyland Hotel Sept.
-28, 2023.
+A new Disney Vacation Club Villas location opened at the Disneyland Hotel in September 2023.
 The Villas at Disneyland Hotel in the Discovery Tower blends timeless Walt Disney Animation Studios classics with contemporary designs.
 It includes a restaurant, deck area, Mickey pool and pool restrooms.
 The new DVC tower — the fourth tower at the Disneyland Hotel — is across the pool from the Adventure Tower and is located between South Walnut Street and Disneyland Hotel’s Frontier Tower and swimming pool.

-The Villas at Disneyland Hotel has 344 whimsically-themed rooms including:
+The Villas at Disneyland Hotel has 344 whimsically-themed rooms, including:

-- Deluxe studios
+• Deluxe studios

 Each villa includes modern amenities with Disney magic sprinkled throughout.
 Themes include Walt Disney Animation Studios films such as "The Jungle Book," "Sleeping Beauty," "The Princess and the Frog," "Fantasia" and more.